Crepis occidentalis aka Gray Hawk's Beard

 Gray Hawk's Beard, Western Hawk's Beard, Largeflower Hawksbeard, Western Hawksbeard

-How to care for Gray Hawk's Beard
+How difficult is it to take care of Gray Hawk's Beard

 Even if you don't have a green thumb, you can successfully care for Gray Hawk's Beard due to its easy-going nature.